awkwardpy/Illuminati/README.md

 ### How to Contribute?

-🌟 **Join the [IT-Illuminati] Project and Shape the Future!** 🌟
+🌟 Join the AwkwardPy Project and Shape the Future! 🌟

 Are you ready to embark on an exciting journey of coding and collaboration?
-Follow these steps to become a valuable contributor to the [IT-Illuminati] project:
+Follow these steps to become a valuable contributor to the AwkwardPy project:

 **Step 1: Explore Our Website**

-1. Start by visiting our official website at [bit.ly/awkwardpy](https://bit.ly/awkwardpy) or through the direct link.
+1. Start by visiting our official website at [bit.ly/awkwardpy](https://bit.ly/awkwardpy) or through direct link.

 **Step 2: Access the Project**